knative/serving/install/CONFIG.md

 We require that at least one domain is provided without any selector as the default domain suffix option.

-The label `serving.knative.dev/visibility`, if set will take precedence over all the custom label selectors specified in the config map.
+The label `serving.knative.dev/visibility`, if set, will take precedence over all the custom label selectors specified in the config map.